-In 2002, Lisa Castetter was forever impacted by her experience as a volunteer at a summer camp for teens in foster care, hosted by her home church in Southern California.
+In 2002, Lisa Castetter was forever impacted by her experience as a volunteer at a summer camp for teens in foster care.

 That weekend she watched a boy stuff his backpack with apples from the lunch table, fearful he wouldn’t be fed again over the weekend.
 She saw the physical marks left by deliberate and repetitive acts of self-harm teens used to cope with the severe trauma of abuse.
 And she learned of the daunting statistics that follow teenagers leaving foster care.